 The CMTS MUST be capable of being configured to enable and disable SAV.
 By default, the CMTS MUST enable SAV.
 When the SAV feature is enabled, the CMTS MUST drop any received upstream packets whose IP source address has not been assigned by the operator.
 This includes packets whose source IP address is an IP address that has been assigned to another device.
-The CMTS MUST NOT drop an upstream packet for the reason of failing SAV if the packet's source IP address has been assigned by the operator.
+Source IP addresses are considered assigned by the operator when they are provisioned via DHCP messaging or identified by parameters in the configuration file.